 Breakfast is a self-serve buffet and offers a wide range of freshly baked breads and pastries along with a rich and healthy variety of breakfast choice foods to start your day.
 Lunches are at your expense where we typically stop at a Refugio along the trail.
 The Refugios serve traditional regional specialties and are home-made from locally produced ingredients.
-Dinner is a three-course affair served in the hotel’s restaurant and offers a choice of traditional starters, entrées and desserts.
-Traditional Italian foods with specialties from the Trentino area are offered.
+Dinner is a three-course affair served in the hotel’s restaurant, offering traditional Italian foods with Trentino area cuisine specialties.

 Holiday Price Includes